f-kuzey-edes-huyal/loan_default_prediction/README.md

 ### Acknowledgements

-I would like to thank Ajith Punnakulah for our numerous discussions during this project.
+I would like to thank Ajith Punnakula for our numerous discussions during this project.
 These discussions helped me tremendously with my planning and also code revisions.